Chinese NYC is the biggest population of Chinese descent outside of Asia.

 Silk and then porcelain first brought Europe and China together.
 Romans loved the rich, smooth texture of silk.
 The “Silk Road” was the old trade route from Venice, Italy to China.

-Chinese have great respect for elders, are patient, and think in very long time frames – even longer than human lives.
+Chinese have great respect for elders, value education, work hard, are patient, and think in very long time frames – even longer than human lives.

 The island of Macao was a Portuguese trading port.
 It was returned to China in 1999.